-The Bureau finalized the KBYO mortgage disclosure rulemaking in November 2013.34 In developing the rule, the Bureau sought to facilitate implementation by incorporating in the regulation and the Official Interpretations detailed instructions for completing the forms along with many examples.
+The Bureau finalized the KBYO mortgage disclosure rulemaking in November 2013.43 In developing the rule, the Bureau sought to facilitate implementation by incorporating in the regulation and the Official Interpretations detailed instructions for completing the forms along with many examples.
 The Bureau included illustrative examples for completing the new forms for various different types of mortgage products and closing scenarios.
 The Bureau has been working on a number of initiatives to help facilitate implementation before the October 2015 effective date:

-- Guides and sample forms Shortly after the Bureau finalized the KBYO rule, the Bureau published a plain-language small entity compliance guide providing an overview and summary of key aspects of the KBYO rule; a plain-language guide to forms providing detailed, illustrated instructions on completing the new Loan Estimate and Closing Disclosure forms; and a number of sample completed forms to assist in the implementation and understanding of the new rules.
-The Bureau revised and published updated versions of the two guides reflecting the amendments to the rule issued in January 2015 and July 2015. - The Bureau published a number of sample forms, in both English and Spanish, to provide additional support to lenders as they make any necessary changes to their systems. - The Bureau published a sample timeline that illustrates the new disclosure timing requirements for a sample real estate transaction.
-This timeline is particularly useful to lenders and settlement service providers that need to adjust their business requirements around the new rules.
+• Guides and sample forms - Shortly after the Bureau finalized the KBYO rule, the Bureau published a plain-language small entity compliance guide providing an overview and summary of key aspects of the KBYO rule; a plain-language guide to forms providing detailed, illustrated instructions on completing the new Loan Estimate and Closing Disclosure forms; and a number of sample completed forms to assist in the implementation and understanding of the new rules.
+The Bureau revised and published updated versions of the two guides reflecting the amendments to the rule issued in January 2015 and July 2015.